rsmelo92/functional-ramdajs/README.md

 yarn install
 ```

-(This package is running with [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/), so you should `run yarn install` ideally inside the workspace root)
+(This package is running with [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/), so you should run `yarn install` ideally inside the workspace root)

-To build and set all needed to run the projects - still on the root directory - run:
+To build and set all that is needed to run the projects, make sure you are still in the root directory, then run:

 ```
 yarn bootstrap
 ```

-To finally run the demo-app you can run
+To finally start the demo-app you can run

 ```
 yarn run:front